ericrkuo/DeadCodeRemover/README.md

 3. For full details of how to use our command line, run `python main.py -h`.
 This will output:

+   - Please see the section [Effective Variables](#effective-variables) first to understand better what the option means
 ```
 usage: main.py [-h] -i input -o output [-e [effective variables ...]] [-d]